样式: 排序: IF: - GO 导出 标记为已读

 Targeting of the IL-5 pathway in severe asthma reduces mast cell progenitors.
 J. Allergy Clin.
 Immunol.
 (IF 11.4) Pub Date : 2024-11-07 P Abigail Alvarado-Vazquez,Erika Mendez-Enriquez,Maya Salomonsson,Peter Kopac,Ana Koren,Urska Bidovec-Stojkovic,Sabina Škrgat,Oscar E Simonson,Valentyna Yasinska,Sven-Erik Dahlén,Gunnar Pejler,Christer Janson,Peter Korosec,Andrei Malinovschi,Jenny Hallgren

-BACKGROUND Therapies targeting interleukin-5 (IL-5) or its receptor (IL-5Rα) are currently used to treat patients with severe eosinophilic asthma.
-OBJECTIVE To investigate the impact of anti-IL-5 and anti-IL-5Rα biological therapies on mast cells (MCs) and their progenitors.
-METHODS Surface IL-5Rα expression was investigated on MCs and their progenitors in mouse lungs and bone marrow, and in human
+BACKGROUND Therapies targeting IL-5 or its receptor (IL-5Rα) are currently used to treat patients with severe eosinophilic asthma.
+OBJECTIVE We sought to investigate the impact of anti-IL-5 and anti-IL-5Rα biological therapies on mast cells (MCs) and their progenitors.
+METHODS Surface IL-5Rα expression was investigated on MCs and their progenitors in mouse lungs and bone marrow and in human lungs and

 -